lambdamikel/LambdaSpeak/README.md

 The [pin assignments for the GAL22V10](firmware/ls195/gal22v10/ls195.PLD) and the [pin assignments for the ATmega](firmware/atmega644/ls195-pins.h) can be found in this repository.

-In a future version of LambdaSpeak, **LambdaSpeak 2.0**, the GAL22V10, 74LS244 and 74LS374 are going to be substituted with a **Xilinx XC9572XL CPLD** (QFP-64 encapsulation), and an SMD version of the ATmega 644-20PU will be used.
-A working breadboard prototype exists, but no (SMD) PCB has yet been designed:
+In a future version of LambdaSpeak, **LambdaSpeak 2.0**, the GAL22V10, 74LS244 and 74LS374 are going to be substituted by a **Xilinx XC9572XL CPLD** (QFP-64 encapsulation), and an SMD version of the ATmega 644-20PU will be used.
+A working breadboard prototype exists, but no (SMD) PCB has yet been designed. **Bryce** is working on a PCB for LambdaSpeak 2.0.

 ![LambdaSpeak Gallery](images/ls20-breadboard-a.jpg)